 What is new product bundling?

-This product bundling strategy is used to coincide with the launch of a product launch and involves companies tying in a relevant, more recognizable product with the new offering to increase product awareness and generate more sales.
+This product bundling strategy is used to coincide with the launch of a product and involves companies tying in a relevant, more recognizable product with the new offering to increase product awareness and generate more sales.

 This approach is commonly used within the video game industry, particularly following the release of a flagship title, such as Grand Theft Auto, the latest FIFA title, or Call of Duty game.